kanatti/locust-shadow/README.md

-# On-Demand Traffic Shadow System
+# Locust-Shadow

 ## Project Overview
-This project aims to create an on-demand traffic shadow system based on production logs using Locust.
-The system will replay traffic patterns from production environments in a controlled manner, allowing for testing and analysis of application behavior under realistic load conditions.
+Locust shadow lets you create an on-demand traffic shadow based on production logs using Locust.
+Traffic patterns from production environment is replayed in a controlled manner, allowing for testing and analysis of application behavior under realistic load conditions.

 ## Key Components